vishvAsa/jyotiSham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/05_INSCRIPTIONAL_RECORDS_ABOUT_CALENDAR.md

 From the above review of inscriptional records and contemporary history, the following story has been reconstructed.

-(1) The. śaka era was first started in 123 B.C. when the Sakas coming from Central Asia due to the pressure of Hunas wrested Bactria from the Parthian emperors after a seven years' war.
+(1) The. śaka era was first started in 123 B.C. when the śakas coming from Central Asia due to the pressure of Hunas wrested Bactria from the Parthian emperors after a seven years' war.
 The leader was probably one 'Azes', and therefore the era was also alternately called the 'Azes' era.
-This Azes is not to be confounded with the two later Azes who succeeded Maues and reigned between 45 B. C. to 20 B. C. Earlier Sakas used Macedonian months and Graeco Chaldean method of date recording, prevalent throughout the whole of Near East.
+This Azes is not to be confounded with the two later Azes who succeeded Maues and reigned between 45 B. C. to 20 B. C. Earlier śakas used Macedonian months and Graeco Chaldean method of date recording, prevalent throughout the whole of Near East.
 In Indian dominions, Indian months which were equated to Greek months were used.
 As their coins show, the ruling class had adopted Greek culture.

-(2) When the - Sakas spread from "Sakasthān', i.e., modern Afghanistan into contiguous parts of India, they began to be influenced by Indian culture.
+(2) When the - śakas spread from "śakasthān', i.e., modern Afghanistan into contiguous parts of India, they began to be influenced by Indian culture.
 During the first stage, they exclusively used Greek in their coins, but later they began to use Kharoṣṭhi and Brahmi as well.
 The coins of Maues (80 B.C:---45 B.C.), Azes I, Azilises, Azes II show increasing influence of Indian culture.
-The southern Sakas who penetrated into Saurashtra and Malwa show Indian influence to a greater degree. .
+The southern śakas who penetrated into Saurashtra and Malwa show Indian influence to a greater degree. .

 (3) In the first three centuries, they (Maues group, Nahapāna group and Kuṣānas) used the old śaka era omitting hundreds, and using a method of date recording which was an exact copy of the contem porary Graeco-Chaldean system prevalent throughout the Parthian empire (Macedonian months, and ordinal number of days).
 But they also began to use Indian months.
 Whenever they did it, the , month was Purnimānta, as was the custom with old Hindu dynasts (Mauryas and śātavāhanas).